 The altitude of Lukla is 2860m.
-On the first day you take the flight from Kathmandu which has the altitude of 1400m to Lukla which is the major reason for not adjusting with altitude.
+On the first day, you take the flight from Kathmandu which has an altitude of 1400m to Lukla which is the major reason for not adjusting to altitude.

 4. Does chocolate help with altitude sickness?

 Chocolate somewhat helps with altitude sickness.
 Take some dark chocolate with you.
 Chewing cocoa is considered an aid to prevent altitude sickness during mountain trips.

 5. Can altitude sickness kill you?